iyayi0106/cs345-project01-vz-mikolaj-iyayi-project01/README.md

 Which classes & methods do you need to implement for these use cases?
 (Indicated which team member is responsible for the implemenation)
-1. - Abstract Account
+1. - Abstract Account - MK
-2. - Checking Account
+2. - Checking Account - MK
-3. - Savings Account
+3. - Savings Account -MK
-4. constructor
+4. constructor - VZ
-5. withdraw
+5. withdraw - VZ
-6. deposit
+6. deposit - VZ
+7. Abstract Teller -Iyayi
+8. ATM -Iyayi
+9. Bank Teller -Iyayi

 Don't forget to use Test-Driven Development (TDD)
 1. Write Class and Method Function Headers